 - Electronic Music Courses in College of Fine Arts

 All courses are graduate level except for the few that are identified as undergraduate level.
 Consult the graduate and undergraduate catalogs for additional information on course offerings.
 See also the programs of study in acoustics and related fields at the University.

-The first four courses are offered every year, and the rest are offered in alternate years.
+The first six courses are offered every year, the next five in alternate years.
 Acoustics Seminar, appearing last in this list, is offered every fall and spring semester.

 EE 363N/ME 379N: Engineering Acoustics (Undergraduate).
 Principles of acoustics, with applications drawn from audio engineering, biomedical ultrasound, industrial acoustics, noise control, room acoustics, and underwater sound.
 Offered every year.

 ME 379M: Musical Acoustics (Undergraduate).
 Designed for music and liberal arts majors to learn about the science of sound and how musical instruments work.
 Other topics include principles of musical scales, hearing, architectural acoustics, and electronic music.
 May not be counted toward a degree in the Cockrell School of Engineering.
 Offered every year.

 EE/ME 384N-1: Acoustics I. Plane waves in fluids; transient and steady-state reflection and transmission; lumped elements; refraction; strings, membranes, and rooms; horns; ray acoustics; absorption and dispersion.
 Offered every year.

 EE/ME 384N-2: Acoustics II.
 Spherical and cylindrical waves; radiation and scattering; multipole expansions; Green’s functions; waveguides; sound beams; Fourier acoustics; Kirchhoff theory of diffraction; arrays.
 Offered every year.